Phillip Sims (American football): Professional career

 On May 2, 2015, after going undrafted, Sims was invited to an Arizona Cardinals' rookie camp on a tryout basis.
 On May 10, 2015, Sims was signed by the Cardinals.
 On September 4, 2015, Sims was waived from the Cardinals' roster as part of their roster cuts to 53 players.

 On January 4, 2016, Sims signed a futures contract with the Seattle Seahawks.
 On April 28, 2016, Sims was waived by the Seattle Seahawks after less than a year with the team.

 On June 6, 2016, Sims was signed by the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He competed for a backup spot with Brett Smith and B. J. Coleman.
+Sims was placed on the injured list on June 19, four days before the start of the regular season.
+He was released by the Roughriders on July 5, 2016.